Two Causally Related Needles in a Video Haystack: Evaluation of VLMs

 \paragraph{Two-needle Questions Are More Challenging Than One-needle.}

-Most models perform worse on Part 2 of VG 2-needle questions (Avg) than on 1-needle questions, despite both requiring cause clip identification.
-Fig. \ref{fig:per_distance} (a) visualizes this pattern.
-Each point shows a model's 1-needle performance (x-axis) and VG 2-needle Part 2 performance (y-axis).
-The diagonal line represents consistent performance across both question types, but most points fall below it, indicating that models strong on 1-needle questions often struggle with VG 2-needle questions.
+We compare the performance on Part 2 of VG 2-needle questions (average order) and causal 1-needle questions, since both ask for the retrieval of the cause event and constitute a fair comparison.
+Most models perform worse on the 2-needle questions than the 1-needle questions.
+Fig. \ref{fig:1n_vs_2n} visualizes this pattern.
 This highlights the deficiency of using only 1-needle questions to evaluate long-video understanding.

 \paragraph{Open-Source Models Exhibit Weaker World Modeling Ability.}

 According to Tab.~\ref{tab:main_results}, open-source models generally perform worse than proprietary models.
 Specifically, proprietary models surpass all open-source models on both 1-needle and ID 2-needle questions.
 For VG 2-needle questions (Avg), all open-source models, except for Qwen2.5VL-7B and Aria-28B, perform at or below random levels, falling behind proprietary models.
 This gap may be due to insufficient human-behavior training data during the pretraining of open-source VLMs.